finos/common-domain-model/documentation/source/documentation.rst

 The structure of the elections contained within each agreement type are modelled to reflect the structure of the legal agreements that they represent for ease of reference.
 Each type contains a set of elections or election families which can be used to represent the clauses contained within that type of legal agreement, regardless of vintage or governing law.

-This approach allows to focus the representation of elections in the CDM on their intended business outcome regardless of their particular way of drafting, in order to better support the standardisation of related business processes.
+This approach allows to focus the representation of elections in the CDM on their intended business outcome regardless of their particular drafting form, in order to better support the standardisation of related business processes.

 For example, ``CreditSupportAgreementElections`` contains all the elections that may be applicable to a credit support agreement and can be used to define any of the Credit Support Agreements currently supported by the CDM: